Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Simulation examples

 In this simulation, the matrix dimension $p$ was set to 5, and the contamination proportion $\varepsilon$ was fixed to 10\%.
-The sample size, as in previous simulations in Sections \ref{cormat} and \ref{hypersph}, was considered to be $n = 10, 20, 30, 40, 50, 60$.
+The sample size, as in previous simulations in Sections \ref{cormat} and \ref{hypersph}, was taken to be $n = 10, 20, 30, 40, 50, 60$.
 A new parameter introduced in this simulation was the number of principal components, determined by a threshold $ \texttt{TSH} \in (0, 1] $, representing the minimum proportion of total variance to be explained by the chosen principal components.
 Thus, the number of principal components is $r = \max ( 2, \{ k : \sum_{i=1}^k \text{ExplainedVariance}_i \geq \text{TSH} \} )$.
 In this simulation \texttt{TSH} was set to be $0.9$.
 The whole simulation was repeated 500 times using both MHD and MOD3.
-As further competitors we took the MHD-based in-sample and out-of-sample estimators in the R-package \texttt{MHD} \cite{RMHD}, see also \cite{dai2023tukey}.
+As further competitors we took the MHD-based in-sample and out-of-sample estimators in the R-package \texttt{MHD} \cite{RMHD}; see also \cite{dai2023tukey}.
 The latter is based on Riemannian optimization of the depth function and denoted by DLP hereafter.
 Finally, also the in-sample version of MOD3 was included.

-As observed in the results in Figure \ref{modmhdcomp} (left), the use of the two introduced optimization algorithms (NMKB and L-BFGS-B) combined with dimension reduction has significantly contributed to reducing the estimation error compared to using only the in-sample estimator, which are indicated by the solid lines.
-What is conspicuous is that, NMKB has the best performance over the two other optimization strategies, DLP and L-BFGS-B. Moreover, MOD3 exhibits lower estimation error than MHD in both out-of-sample and in-sample cases.
-However, as shown in the Figure~\ref{modmhdcomp} (right), MOD3 involves a more time-consuming process compared to MHD.
-Additionally, despite the substantial computational burden imposed by using NMKB algorithm, we observe that with increasing sample size, even without using NMKB, the in-sample estimators tends to follow a similar trend.
+As observed in the results in Figure \ref{modmhdcomp} (left), the use of the two introduced optimization algorithms (NMKB and L-BFGS-B) combined with dimension reduction has significantly contributed to reducing the estimation error, compared to using the in-sample estimators indicated by the solid lines.
+We further observe that NMKB has the best performance, surpassing the other two optimization strategies, DLP and L-BFGS-B. Moreover, MOD3 exhibits lower estimation error than MHD in both out-of-sample and in-sample cases.
+However, as shown in the Figure~\ref{modmhdcomp} (right), MOD3 involves a higher computational cost compared to MHD.
+Additionally, despite the substantial computational burden imposed by using the NMKB algorithm, we also observe that the MOD3 in-sample estimator tends to follow a similar trend to its optimization counterparts.

 }